-- the timing and progress of preclinical and clinical development activities; - the number and scope of preclinical and clinical programs we decide to pursue; - our ability to maintain our current research and development programs and to establish new ones; - · establishing an appropriate safety profile with investigational new drug application, or IND, enabling studies; - successful patient enrollment in, and the initiation of, clinical trials; - the successful completion of clinical trials with safety, tolerability and efficacy profiles that are satisfactory to the U.S. Food and Drug Administration, or FDA, or any comparable foreign regulatory authority; - the timing, receipt and terms of any regulatory approvals from applicable regulatory authorities; - our ability to establish new licensing or collaboration arrangements; - the performance of our future collaborators, if any; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - launching commercial sales of our product candidates, if approved, whether alone or in collaboration with others; and - maintaining a continued acceptable safety profile of the product candidates following approval.
+- the impact of the ongoing COVID-19 pandemic and our response to it; - the timing and progress of preclinical and clinical development activities; - the number and scope of preclinical and clinical programs we decide to pursue; - our ability to maintain our current research and development programs and to establish new ones; - establishing an appropriate safety profile with investigational new drug application, or IND, enabling studies; - successful patient enrollment in, and the initiation of, clinical trials; - the successful completion of clinical trials with safety, tolerability and efficacy profiles that are satisfactory to the U.S. Food and Drug Administration, or FDA, or any comparable foreign regulatory authority; - · the timing, receipt and terms of any regulatory approvals from applicable regulatory authorities; - our ability to establish new licensing or collaboration arrangements; - the performance of our future collaborators, if any; - · establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - launching commercial sales of our product candidates, if approved, whether alone or in collaboration with others; and - maintaining a continued acceptable safety profile of the product candidates following approval.